Club Initiatives

 Philadelphia Phillies

-- The Phillies continue to partner with OVG360 and Aramark with their Red Goes Green program, created in 2008 in an effort to be greener and friendlier.
-The Phillies Red Goes Green program includes the year-round recycling of various materials at the Phillies ballpark including plastic, aluminum bottles, lights, carpet tiles, batteries, cardboard and appropriate construction debris.
+- The Phillies Red Goes Green program includes the year-round recycling of various materials at the Phillies ballpark including plastic, aluminum bottles, lights, carpet tiles, batteries, cardboard and appropriate construction debris.

-- In addition, as part of the Red Goes Green initiative, all the field tower lighting, as well as the recently refurbished Phillies Home Run Liberty Bell, at Citizens Bank Park is LED.
+- In addition, all the field tower lighting, as well as the Phillies Home Run Liberty Bell, at Citizens Bank Park is LED.
 Also, food waste from all Phillies kitchens is composted through W.B.
 Saul High School's Henry Got Compost student composting initiative, and an overnight crew after games focuses on aluminum can separation recycling.

-- Another highlight: For the 12th year in a row, the Phillies are partnering with PGW and the Pennsylvania Horticultural Society on Home Runs for Trees.
+- For the 14th year in a row, the Phillies are partnering with Asplundh and the Pennsylvania Horticultural Society on Home Runs for Trees.
 For each home run hit by a Phillies player during the season, a tree will be planted in the Delaware Valley.
-More than 1,500 trees have been planted through Home Runs for Trees.
+More than 2,200 trees have been planted through Home Runs for Trees.
+In addition, a contest is held where 40 trees are donated to four local schools through the Home Runs for Trees program.

 Pittsburgh Pirates